Rubberverse/qor-caddy/Setup.md

 1. Create following docker-compose.yaml below

 >[!WARNING]
-> You will need to create the following directory caddy-appdata will bind to, otherwise it will fail with `special device <location> does not exist`
+> 1. You will need to create the following directory caddy-appdata will bind to, otherwise it will fail with `special device <location> does not exist`
+> 2. You will need to allow your rootless user on your host to map below 1000, either by editing sysctl or redirecting port 80 to 8080

 ```yaml
 version: "3.8"